galdebert/blog/content/posts/hugo-1.md

 # Create your github repositories

-One thing that is was not super clear to me at first was whether the sources (markdown...) should live in the same repo as the generated pages (html...).
+One thing that was not super clear to me at first was whether the sources (markdown...) should live in the same repo as the generated pages (html...).
 Actually, not only there is no need mix sources and generated pages, but it's much simpler and cleaner to fully separate those.
 So let's have 2 repositories:

 **create a repo named _username_/github.io**